FIN501B Asset Pricing I

 This course is a PhD level course on empirical asset pricing.
 Topics include time-series and cross-sectional properties of asset returns, financial frictions and limits to arbitrage in financial markets.
 The objective of the course is twofold.
 First, to familiarize students with the econometric methods commonly used in this field.
 Second, to review recent research in empirical asset pricing.
 That is, reading current research papers to generate ideas for future research including dissertation topics.

-After the successful completion of this course students will have the ability to:
+After the successful completion of this course students are able to:

-- recall the principal methods of cross-sectional asset pricing
+- identify the principal methods of cross-sectional asset pricing

-- name the most prominent asset pricing anomalies
+- select the most prominent asset pricing anomalies

 - describe the core ideas of seminal research papers in this field

-- name the current most promising working papers in empirical asset pricing
+- identify the current most promising working papers in empirical asset pricing

 - obtaining and processing of large amounts of financial data